Building your career at British Sugar

 We ensure it pays to work for British Sugar.
 We offer competitive salaries of which 90% are paid above the average earnings in their local area.
 However we also know that work isn’t just about compensation and offer a broad range of other benefits.

 As a business, we continuously seek opportunities to improve our operations and increase our productivity.
 People are at the heart of our success and their passion contributes to the development and growth of our business, ensuring we continue to be an advanced and sustainable manufacturer.

 A key element for British Sugar to attract, recruit, retain, develop and motivate our people is to have a wide-range of benefits on offer, meeting the needs of everyone no matter where they are in their career or personal lives.

-The beet sugar supply chain is concentrated in rural areas and directly involves around 3,500 growers based in over 75 parliamentary constituencies.
+The beet sugar supply chain is concentrated in rural areas and directly involves over 3,000 growers.
 In 2014/15 these British farmers received £317 million in receipts from British Sugar.

 With the end of the EU sugar quotas in October 2017, we expect there will be more opportunities for sugar beet growers as the factories operate at full capacity.

 In addition, our supply chain involves around 7,000 different businesses making it one of the largest customers for many goods and services in the East of England.